-we are responsible for setting the price of instruments and products which can be traded on the eToro platform.
+we are responsible for setting the price of instruments and products which can be traded on the etoro platform.
 This means that our prices will be different from the prices provided by other brokers and the market price, as well as the current prices on any exchanges or trading platforms.

 We have in place a number of internal policies and arrangements to help manage any conflicts including as set out in our Conflicts of Interest Policy and which is available on our website.
 In addition, the potential conflicts related to trading detailed above are subject to a detailed objective criteria which is set out in our Best Execution and Order Handling Policy.